nikoaha/portfolio/Matomo URL manipulation with JS regex/README.md

 Track pages with Matomo regardless of the url ID number.

-This project was implemented to leave out an ID number that was provided with a certain cloud service's url for matomo's tracking service.
+This project was implemented to leave out a user ID number that was provided with a certain cloud service's url for matomo's tracking service.

 Notice that we don't change the url on the browser in any way - the url is just reported as a different url to Matomo service.